rehmanz/salt-reactors-demo/README.md

 #### Internal Reactors

-Salt Reactors allows you to define a specific tag and associate to a specific set of action.
+Internal reactors are automatically triggered by Salt.
+Let's explore the structure.

-1. Let's login into salt master to explore.
+1. Login into salt master to explore.
     ```
     $ cd ${WORKSPACE}
     $ vagrant ssh master
     ```

-2. Reactor configuration files can be view via `sudo vi /etc/salt/master` command.
+2. Salt Reactors allows you to define a specific event tag and associated reaction(s).
+This can be seen in Salt master `/etc/salt/master` config file.
     ```
     ...